devlopersabbir/dev-auth-middleware-jwt/README.md

 ## REQUIRED TASK

-- We have to create a `.env` file into the root project directory for store our all of `environment` variable.
+- We have to create a `.env` file in the root project directory to store our all of `environment` variables.
-- Create all variable following the down below code example.
+- Create all variables following the down below code example.

 ```console
 ACCESS_TOKEN_SECRET=key //use your secret key